Retro Games, Presentation, and Gatekeeping

 1. MMOs

 These already existed when this site launched in 200…something.
 As I am competing with my dead grandfather at having the fewest friends, I worried social gaming would lead to comradery and therefore defeat.
 This fear was unfounded, however, as years on gaming forums have led me to accumulate exactly zero new acquaintances.
-“Who is that condescending guy who only posts single sentences that are obviously sarcastic?” is what I assumed people would say. → One must imagine video games happy.
+“Who is that condescending guy who only posts single sentences that are obviously sarcastic?” → Arc the Post: Twilight of the Spirits

 White Flag of Freedom – Why not give up on a game?